 Florida State vs. Tennessee Women's Basketball Predictions & Picks - November 9

-Thursday's game that pits the Florida State Seminoles (1-0) against the Tennessee Volunteers (1-0) at Donald L. Tucker Civic Center is expected to be a competitive matchup based on our computer prediction, which projects a final score of 81-78 in favor of Florida State.
-Game time is at 6:00 PM ET on November 9.
+Thursday's contest between the Florida State Seminoles (1-0) and Tennessee Volunteers (1-0) going head to head at Donald L. Tucker Civic Center has a projected final score of 81-78 (based on our computer prediction) in favor of Florida State, so expect a competitive matchup.
+The game will start at 6:00 PM ET on November 9.

-The Seminoles head into this contest following a 99-63 win against Charleston Southern on Monday.
+The Seminoles won their most recent matchup 99-63 against Charleston Southern on Monday.

 Catch college basketball action all season long on Fubo!